partageit/markdown-to-slides/README.md

 ## Todo

 - validate that md file exists
-- store remark locally, or directly in the generated HTML document
 - split big slides
 - handle foot notes (from additional file?)

 ## Changelog

+### Version 1.0.3

+- Include remark script statically in compiled HTML.
+Thank you [Matt Kantor](https://github.com/mkantor)
+- As the generated file grows (around takes 850kB) when including the remark script, this enhancement must be enabled with the `--include-remark` parameter

 ### Version 1.0.2